poetic/react-super-components/docs/list.md

   return 'Ring Legends';
 }

-// This function will group your data by the wrestlerCategory property with
+// This function will group your data with the wrestlerCategory value of 'New
-// the headers 'Ring Legends' and 'Wrestlers I Am Too Old For'
+// Wrestlers' under the header 'Wrestlers I Am Too Old For', and the rest of your
+// data under the header 'Ring Legends'

 // groupBy as a string:
 const groupByWithString = 'wrestlerCategory';

 // This will also group your wrestlers by the wrestlerCategory but the headers will
-// be the value of wrestlerCategory: 'Classic Wrestlers' and 'New Wrestlers'
+// be the values of wrestlerCategory (i.e. 'Classic Wrestlers' and 'New Wrestlers')

 <List
   data={ listToBeRenderedWithMultipleTypes }